uclaradio/uclaradio-api/README.md

 psql postgres
 ```

+If you're experiencing issues with this, make sure that your ```/etc/hosts``` file is configured correctly.

 For reference, you can stop postgres at any time with
 `brew services stop postgresql`.
 You don't want to do that right now, though!